 On hatch and on day 2 or 3 post-hatch, the larvae are counted.
 First the air is turned off to allow all dead larvae, eggs and waste to settle.
 These are vacuumed up using a small siphon as above.
 When the cone is clean, aeration is increased to aid even distribution of the larvae within the cone.
 Dhufish larvae are strong swimmers and so gentle stirring using a plastic paddle may also be necessary to ensure even distribution.
 The period of mixing is kept to a minimum to avoid damaging the fragile larvae.
-The effect of counting in this manner on larval survival has not been determined.
+The effect of counting in this manner on larval survival was not determined.
 At least six, 10 ml samples are counted in a petri dish to estimate the total number of larvae in the cone (by calculating average number of larvae per millilitre, and multiplying by the volume of the cone).
-The larvae are then stocked directly into the larval rearing tank by gently submerging the lip of the incubation cone and allowing the larvae to flow out.
+The larvae are then stocked directly into the larvae to flow out.